mlibrary/about-ebc/src/content/stories/2022-08-20-why-do-readers-like-open-access-books.md

   * "I am a senior citizen still in full-time employment.
 I enjoy learning."
   * "OA improves the quality of my life as a retiree who likes to read academic books."
   * "Self-teaching myself Chinese and Chinese history because of a recently acquired obsession with Chinese drama."
+  * "I just want to say "Thank You!" for making this available for free.
+I'm a retiree on a fixed income, so things like this are really helpful.
+I'm really looking forward to reading it."
 * Independent or loosely-affiliated scholars

   * "I'm an independent researcher, and using a public library's open-source archive to find this resource."